Sandi: A System for Accountability: Introduction

 \oursystem progresses in \emph{epochs}, the duration of which is a configurable system parameter.
 Roughly, \accountabilityServer collects all reports received for an epoch and computes an updated score for the sender.
 Since the sender learns its new score, we protect the reporters' privacy with a differential privacy mechanism that hides the true number of reports~\cite{dwork2006differential,dwork2014algorithmic}.

-We emphasize that \oursystem does not decide whether some communication is appropriate or inappropriate, as it may depend on context the sender and receiver share that is entirely unknowable to anyone else.
-The sender's responsibility is to guess, based on prior information, that the receiver will not view its communication as inappropriate.
+\oursystem itself does not decide whether some communication is appropriate or inappropriate, as it may depend on context the sender and receiver share that is entirely unknowable to anyone else.
+The sender's responsibility is to guess, based on prior or auxiliary information, that the receiver will not view its communication as inappropriate.
 The receiver is at liberty to decide whether the sender guessed correctly.
-For example, an advertiser advertising products to multiple receivers with a low-precision approach (\textit{e.g.}, mass emails) cannot endorse each channel, as most receivers would report its communication as irrelevant or annoying.
-It may still be able to send all the communication it wants on non-endorsed channels, or send a subset on endorsed channels to a smaller target group for whom there is a high expectation of positive response.
+Note that generally \accountabilityServer is external to the communication system the sender and receiver use, so it must not be able to learn the contents of any communication, nor be able to build profiles of reporting receivers.

+We thus arrive at the following question: \textit{How can we build a reliable trust score with anonymous reports for a sender to share with a receiver to facilitate efficient communication, when they share little or no prior context?}

-Even the best behaving senders will eventually be reported and previously poorly behaving senders can change to start behaving well.
+Even the best behaving senders will eventually be reported and previously poorly behaving senders might change to start behaving well.
 To take this into account, the senders' scores recover over time, unless they receive more than a threshold number of reports within an epoch.
 This leads to an interesting dynamic that a rational sender must consider in its approach.
-In \autoref{sec:optimality}, we present a game-theoretic analysis to argue that any rationally behaving sender should avoid getting ``too many'' reports within an epoch, until it has decided to stop using \oursystem.
+In \autoref{sec:optimality}, we show that any rationally behaving sender should avoid getting ``too many'' reports within an epoch, until it has decided to stop using \oursystem.

+\oursystem provides strong security and privacy guarantees that prevent manipulation and protect both senders' and receivers' privacy.
+We introduce these guarantees below in \autoref{subsec:security_privact_obj}.

 \oursystem is practical and scalable.
-It uses only standard public-key cryptography, requires a data transfer of a few hundred bytes for the endorsement tags, and standard digital signatures for the sender's messages on its endorsed channels~(\autoref{sec:implementation}).
-The storage costs for \accountabilityServer are small, including a small record per each user and logging of reports for a few epochs.
-Importantly, \accountabilityServer does not need to store data proportional to the number of currently valid tags, which could be very large.
+It uses only standard public-key cryptography, requires a data transfer of a few hundred bytes for the endorsement tags, and standard digital signatures for the sender's messages on its endorsed channels.
+The storage costs for \accountabilityServer are small; in particular, \accountabilityServer does not need to store data proportional to the number of currently valid tags, which could be very large.
 The asymmetry, where only senders need accounts, makes the system easier to adopt.
-Since \oursystem is completely agnostic to the communication channel, it is interoperable across any communication systems that support small data transfer. \ifeprint We discuss other applications of \oursystem in an ``extended abstract''~\cite{durak2023sandi}. \fi